Geoffrey H. Palmer Clinic for Entrepreneurship & the Law

 The Clinic will be staffed by specially trained second and third year students at the School of Law under Professor Sam Wu's supervision.
 Professor Wu started his practice in the Corporate and Securities Law Group of Wilson Sonsini Goodrich and Rosati in Palo Alto.
 In 2010, Professor Wu co-founded Innovation Capital Law Group as the lead partner of the Corporate and Securities Practice Group in Irvine and is also the author of TechStartupLawyer.com.

 The Clinic will also have an on-call network of experienced local practitioners for referrals of specialized matters such as patent prosecution, tax and regulatory practice.
 Additionally, at the right time, the Clinic can introduce the startups to law firms that establish a trusted relationship with the Clinic.

 The vision for the Clinic is to become a community of emerging growth startups, law students, sources of capital and legal and business advisors.
 The startups will be vetted by Clinic staff and advisors to ensure that the startup will be a good fit for the Clinic.
 Once in the Clinic, the startups will be advised by trained and qualified law students to structure the companies in preparation for growth and capital infusion.
 As the Clinic grows, our hope is that the Clinic will be a hub for sources of capital to consider new investment opportunities and also to connect our startups with experienced legal and business advisors.

-The Startup Law Clinic is currently recruiting and vetting clients.
+The Entrepreneurship Law Clinic is currently recruiting and vetting clients.
 If you are interested in becoming a client of the Clinic please contact Professor Wu at email@example.com or (310) 506-4991.